-The town of Capannoli, of medieval origins, is found on the slope of the hill which overlooks the valley of the river Era.
-Being in an ancient location of great importance, Capannoli was originally developed to be a fortified village and then grew as a centre for trade.
-The view around the town is the hills of Pisa and the Valdera, noteworthy for their vineyards, olive groves and orchards and full of paths to explore on bike, foot or horseback.
+The medieval town of Capannoli is on the slope of the hill overlooking the river Era valley.
+Being in a historically important location, Capannoli was originally built to be a fortified village, but then proceeded to grow as a trade centre.
+The view around the town is the Pisan hills and the Valdera, noteworthy for their vineyards, olive groves and orchards and full of paths to explore on bike, foot or horseback.

-There is also the important hamlet of Santo Pietro Belvedere, where it is still possible to see the typical urban medieval structure of a castle town.
+There is also the important hamlet of Santo Pietro Belvedere, where it’s still possible to see the typical urban medieval structure of a castle town.
 In the outskirts, you can go to the Aviosuperficie Valdera, home to the Aeroclub Pisa flying school specialising in lightweight aircrafts.

 The Pisa Area surrounding Capannoli is home to other artistic and natural jewels.
 Following the Pisan Hills Wine Trail, which includes the Valdera and Lower Valdarno, right up until the Val di Cecina, you’ll come across the Etruscan village of Terricciola’s vineyards.
 As well as wine, other specialties such as extra virgin olive oil, truffles and pecorino are unmissable.
 On the subject of food, Forcoli (a hamlet in the municipality of Palaia) is home a long tradition of mushrooms and truffles and is well worth your time.

 In Crespina Lorenzana, a town known for its lively horticultural activity, there are also countless villas bearing witness to the golden past, such as Villa Belvedere, in a panoramic position with an English garden and a beautiful lemon house and the Villa-Museum Carlo Pepi, belonged to the famous art critic and open to the public who can visit the rich collection of contemporary art here.